Next JS vs Gatsby: Selecting the Best Tool for Your Web Development Needs

 What are the other factors?
 Well, Jamstack is many things.
 But mostly, it’s about:

-Pre-rendering or pre-generation (pages are generated prior to when the user requests the page)
+• Pre-rendering or pre-generation (pages are generated before when the user requests the page)

 It results in great performance, flexibility, scalability, and maintainability.